ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/new-relic-integration.md

 ***

-Monitoring New Relic Server and Application metrics in real time while running a Load Impact load test gives you a clear picture of your application and infrastructure’s performance under load.
+Monitoring New Relic Server and Application metrics in real time while running a LoadImpact load test gives you a clear picture of your application and infrastructure’s performance under load.
 This is a helpful aid when identifying or verifying performance problems.

-If you are a New Relic client and have the Application Performance Monitoring (APM) product, you can view detailed performance metrics right in your Load Impact test result, including CPU and APDEX.
+If you are a New Relic client and have the Application Performance Monitoring (APM) product, you can view detailed performance metrics right in your LoadImpact test result, including CPU and APDEX.

 ### Step 1
-Begin by adding your New Relic API key to your Load Impact account.
+Begin by adding your New Relic API key to your LoadImpact account.
 You can [find your API key](https://docs.newrelic.com/docs/apis/rest-api-v2/requirements/rest-api-key) in your New Relic account, go to: Account settings > Integrations > data sharing > API access.

 ### Step 2

-To add your API key to Load Impact, in the left side bar, click Integrations then "New Relic"
+To add your API key to LoadImpact, in the left side bar, click Integrations then "New Relic"

 ![Add New Relic API Key]({{ site.baseurl }}/assets/img/v3/monitoring-agents/new-relic-integration/navigate-new-relic.png)